imnuvi/CheatBook/elixir/3_Lists_And_Recursion/Lists_and_recursion.md

-in order to generalise this funciton we can create a reduce function which takes a list and a function, as its parameters and applies the function to every element in the list and returns the final value.
+in order to generalise this funciton we can create a reduce function which takes a list, a function and an initial value, as its parameters and applies the function to every element in the list and returns the final value.